How to create a Google AdWords campaign in 2022

 1. Identify Your Marketing Goal

 Before you get going on your AdWords campaign, it’s important to have a strategy in mind.
 Most marketing strategies begin with identifying a goal or desired outcome.
 Your goal at this stage in the game may be simple.
 Perhaps you’re a startup seeking any kind of digital visibility.
-Maybe you are exploring paid advertising for the first time after trying your hand at Search Engine Optimization.
+Maybe you are exploring paid advertising for the first time after trying your hand at Search Engine Optimisation.

 This is all very well.
 However, do your best to choose solid and achievable goals when developing a digital marketing strategy of any kind.
 This is particularly important when setting up an AdWords campaign.